-Sleep is an essential biological process that is now appreciated as vital to both physical and mental health.
-Despite the fact that adults spend approximately one-third of their life sleeping, for a long time sleep was ignored by physicians and scientists alike.
-Beginning in the 1980s, sleep disorders began to be systematically studied, understood, and more widely diagnosed, and sleep medicine became a medical specialty.
+Sleep is an important biological function that is now accepted as central for both physical and mental health.
+Given the fact that adults spend about a third of their lives asleep, doctors and scientists alike have overlooked sleep for a long time.
+Beginning in the 1980s, sleep disorders are systematically studied, understood, widely diagnosed, and sleep medicine became a medical specialty.

 Currently, it is believed that the overall quality of sleep is more important for SREs than whether they are caused by psychogenic or organic factors.